Encoding Complexity of Network Coding with Two Simple Multicast Sessions: Network Model and Notations

-We assume that for each source $s_i$ there is one imaginary link from nowhere to $s_{i}$, called the $X_{i}$ {\em source link}, and for each sink $t_{i,j}\in T_{i}$ there is one imaginary link from $t_{i,j}$ to nowhere, called the $X_{i}$ {\em sink link}.
-The following terms are used in their self-evident meaning.
-An $X_{i}$ \emph{link} means the $X_{i}$ source link or an $X_{i}$ sink link.
-A \emph{source} (resp. \emph{sink}) \emph{link} means the $X_{1}$ source (resp. sink) link or the $X_{2}$ source (resp. sink) link.
-Note that the source links have no tail and the sink links have no head, but this does not affect our discussion.
+We assume that the source $s_i$ has an imaginary incoming link, called the $X_{i}$ {\em source link} (or \emph{source link} for short), and each sink $t_{i,j}\in T_{i}$ has an imaginary outgoing link, called the $X_{i}$ {\em sink link} (or \emph{sink link} for short).
+Both $X_{1}~($resp. $X_2)$ source link and $X_{1}~($resp. $X_2)$ sink link are called $X_{1}~($resp. $X_2)$ link.
+Note that the source links have no tail and the sink links have no head.
+As a result, the source links have no incoming link.
+For the sake of convenience, if $e\in E$ is not a source link, we call $e$ a non-source link.